stronnag/IORCalc/docs/README.md

 ### Drag and Drop

-On FreeBSD, Linux and MacOS, it is possible to drag and drop data files onto the lower status area.
+It is possible to drag and drop data files onto the lower status area.

 ![dnd](assets/iorcalc-dnd.png)